gentlespoon/USCIS-Case-Status-Checker/README.md

 > It was reported to us that your IP address or internet gateway has been locked out for a select period of time.
 This is due to an unusually high rate of use.
 In order to avoid this issue, please create a Customer account (single applicant) or a Representative account (representing many individuals).

+Exact IP rate limits imposed by USCIS are not known (and may change at any time), but it is likely that both per-minute and longer-term limits are in place.
+As a rough guide *with no warranty of reliability*, as of mid-2019, 100 requests/minute appears to be acceptable over short time periods.
+However, sustaining this rate for more than 12 hours (72,000 requests over 12 hours) seems highly likely to trigger an IP ban.
+Initial IP bans typically last 24 hours, but of course USCIS may have authority to issue longer bans or more serious punishments.
+Again, **you use this tool at your own risk**.

 ***

 ## Ver.
 2019.02.02 - CrossPlatform Electron build